aweijnitz/led-run-pi/README.md

 with the color of oncoming worms, going in the opposite direction.

 ## Project status
-Just beginning.
-Lots of ideas.
-Very little to show.
-The usual. :-)
+Basic gameplay in place.
+Needs a lot of polishing and some good refactoring. :-)

 ## Needed software and hardware